 Adding annotation in the sub-cluster dashboard is like in the Analysis dashboard.

 First, select a group of cells, then click on Create an annotation and define the Group name and Cluster name, follow section 13_Add a annotation.

 Annotation created in Sub-cluster dashboard is treated equally to the one created in the main dashboard.
 Hence, you can view your sub-clusters in the main scatter plot or annotate sub-clusters in the different sub-clustering dashboard under the same group name.

-On BBrowser, click on the Clonotype button at the bottom of the main scatter plot will show you the Clonotype dashboard.
+Expand the Clonotype panel on the right side to show the Clonotype dashboard.
 All cells in the main scatter plot will be changed to gray color and spot size is decreased.
 A mini map will pop-up showing you the previous coloring of the scatter plot.

 Now, you can add TCR sequencing data by clicking on Upload data.

 In case your data comes from multiple batches, the TCR sequencing data should be submitted for individual batches.
 Clicking Upload data button in that case will show you a pop-up to select the input file for each batch.